scalamolecule/molecule-web/content/code/transactions.md

 ### Insert-molecule as template

-We can assign an Insert-molecule to a variable in order to re-use it as a temple to insert data with various inputs.
+We can assign an Insert-molecule to a variable in order to re-use it as a template to insert data with various inputs.

 ```scala
 // Insert-molecule